fedimint/fedimint-web-sdk/docs/core/architecture.md

 # Architecture

-The Fedimint Web SDK **Core Web** library is a modular and extensible JavaScript library designed to interact with the Fedimint client in a web browser.
+The Fedimint Sdk **Core Web** library is a modular and extensible JavaScript library designed to interact with the Fedimint client in a web browser.
 It provides a high-level API for developers to manage federated ecash wallets, perform operations like minting and spending ecash, and interact with the Lightning Network.
 The library is structured to promote maintainability, scalability, and ease of use, leveraging modern software development practices.

 The **Core Web** library is built around a set of composable services and a communication layer that interacts with a Web Worker running WebAssembly (WASM) code.